matej2/discord-feed/README.md

 # discord-feed

-This will basically be a reddit to discord repost bot.
-First, a subreddit will be created.
-There would be pinned post with feed categories from which user could choose from.
-Then a bot will be added to this sub.
-User will first send a discord webhook link for a certain feed category, defined in pinned post.
+> Discord bot that you could use trought reddit

+Bot would have multiple subreddits grouped into feeds (categories).
+Each time bot would be called, it would choose random post from those feeds.
+It would also use filters when searching trough posts.

+User that wants to get those posts would subscribe to feeds.
+This will be done using webhooks.
+User would send a message to bot linking a certain webhook with feed.
+For example:

+    User: !update feed-pics <webhook-url>
+    Bot: Webhook for feed-pics is successfully saved

-Bot will read those links, test them and add them to database.
-Then user will repost submission to our sub.
-Bot will read this submission, and find feed category from post title / tag.
-Then, the bot will send this post to defined webhooks.
+Bot will read those messages and store webhooks in database.
+Next time the bot is ran, it will send posts to those webhooks.

-Sub will have anti-flood bot that would prevent spam.
-It would also have admin post approval at first, and then we could instead use advanced keyword filters.
+Since this bot is meant to be content provider and not repost bot, it will be ran only a couple times per day, choosing the best posts from `/hot` page.
+On average, approx. 2-3 posts will be sent per day.